 - Provisions for the correct maintenance of installed fire equipment;

 - Suitable provisions for the protection of Fire Brigade personnel;

 - To ensure that occupants receive the appropriate instructions and training.

 The Lancashire Combined Fire Authority enforces all fire-safety legislation, with resources targeted at premises deemed to be high risk.

 To ensure that the correct level of fire safety is adhered to, you will be provided with practical advice or a formal notice if you do not meet the order.
 Inspectors can take action if they think your fire safety measures aren’t adequate.
 For example, they might issue an informal notice which will suggest that you consider additional measures to make your premises safer.
 They could also give you a formal fire safety notice if your premises is not up to the required standard.
 Within this notice it would tell you what is required to fix the issues identified.

 This UK Government guidance (opens in a new tab) explains how fire and rescue services should regulate fire safety legislation and also explains the consequences for responsible persons of non-compliance with fire safety legislation.

 You could get an alterations notice if your premises have high safety risks or will have high safety risks if the use of the premises changes.

-You could get an enforcement notice if the fire and rescue authority finds a serious risk that’s not being managed.
-It will say what improvements are needed by when.
+You could be given an enforcement notice if the fire and rescue authority finds a serious risk that is not being managed.
+The enforcement will tell you what improvements are required and by when.